p2panda/handbook/website/docs/specification/data-types/documents.md

 - The second and final step is to reduce the linearlised list of operations into a single key-value map by applying the following rules:

-  1. Deserialise all fields of the document's _create operation_ to produce a _document view_
+  1. Deserialise all fields of the document's CREATE operation to produce a _document view_
-  2. If the next operation in the document is an _update operation_
+  2. If the next operation in the document is an UPDATE operation
      - for every field in the operation
        - overwrite this field's contents on the view with the contents from the operation
-  3. If the next operation in the document is a _delete operation_
+  3. If the next operation in the document is a DELETE operation
      - remove the content on all fields of the view
      - mark the view delete
      - stop reduction here